kkatsy/twitter-sentiment-analysis/README.md

     I used the Tweepy library to access the Twitter API and gather tweets.
 Before storing the queries, I preprocessed the tweet text by removing special characters, numbers, and usernames and lowercasing the text.
 Additionally, I used Tweepy's get_sentiment function to obtain the sentiment of each tweet, according to Tweepy's corpus.

 2. **Tweet Query**
-    For the topic of my tweets I chose the word 'vaccine,' specifically because it is a hot topic in the media right now with both very strong positive and very strong negative sentiments being expressed.
+    For the topic of my tweets I chose the word 'vaccine,' specifically because it is a hot topic in the media right now, and I hoped that I would be able to observe both very strong positive and very strong negative sentiments.

 3. **Further Processing**
     After calling the Twitter API an ample number of times, I gathered a total of 4330 tweets, however, after removing non-english tweets and retweets, there were 2298 tweets remaining.
 In addition, I manually classified these tweets as 'positive', 'negative', or 'neutral/other'.